icylogic/maupassant-hexo/README.md

     render: "PlantUMLServer" ##  Local or PlantUMLServer.
     outputFormat: "svg" ## common options: svg/png
 copycode: true ## If you want to enable one-click copy of the code blocks, set the value to true.
+dark: false ## If you want to use the dark mode theme, set the value to true.
+Note: This feature is not complete, please open an issue if you have any problem.

 menu:
   - page: home